TralahM/TralahM.github.io/_drafts/practical-architecture-for-flutter-apps.markdown

 Of course.
 As I said before:

 BLoCs can hold and modify state.
-Services can’t.
+Services can't.
 However, their public-facing APIs obey the same rules.

-Here’s an example of a service class for a database API:
+Here's an example of a service class for a database API:

 abstract class Database {
   // CRUD operations for Job